-What to Expect When Using Either a POC or a Pilot
+What to Expect When Using a POC or a Pilot

-That ‘Free’ Pilot Might End up Costing More.
-Be Selective.
+Be Selective: A “Free” Pilot Might End up Costing More

-Ask These Four Questions Before Moving Forward with a POC or Pilot
+Five Questions to Ask Before Moving Forward With a POC or Pilot

-There need to be objective measurable outcomes to determine if the POC or Pilot was successful.
+There need to be objective and measurable outcomes to determine if the POC or pilot was successful.
 Asking these questions will help you select the proper trial runs for potential solutions for your company.

-- What is the resource requirement from my company’s side?
+- What is the resource requirement for my company?

 - What is our definition of success?

-Note: This article was originally published on the DC Velocity Blog Logistics Problem Solving on September 21, 2018.
+Note: DC Velocity originally published this article – Logistics Problem Solving on September 21, 2018.